zcous/CNS_Cousineau_23/HW4/README.md

 ## Creating AD Users
 First, I logged in with the IP, 172.25.1.60, and my user name zoecousineau.
 We had previously made the accounts last lab.

+## Powershell Permissions
+see screen show execution policy

+## Powershells Script Execution
+processes that begin with wu